simuxakadiscgolfgod/Space-Weather/README.md

 B. NOAA Solar Radiation Activity Observation and Forecast

-Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.
+Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was above S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Mar 15-Mar 17 2024
+Solar Radiation Storm Forecast for Mar 16-Mar 18 2024

-              Mar 15  Mar 16  Mar 17
+              Mar 16  Mar 17  Mar 18
-S1 or greater    5%      5%      5%
+S1 or greater   75%     20%      1%

-Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+Rationale: S1 (Minor) solar radiation storms are expected to continue on 16 Mar with a slight chance on 17 Mar due to activity from old Region 3599 on the W limb.
-No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Mar 14 2024 0604 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Mar 15-Mar 17 2024
+Radio Blackout Forecast for Mar 16-Mar 18 2024

-              Mar 15        Mar 16        Mar 17
+              Mar 16        Mar 17        Mar 18
-R1-R2           15%           15%           15%
+R1-R2           10%            5%            5%
-R3 or greater    5%            5%            5%
+R3 or greater    1%            1%            1%

-Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts on 15-17 Mar.
+Rationale: No R1 (Minor) or greater radio blackouts are expected.
+No significant active region flare activity is forecast.

 ```